tomaka/luawrapper/README.md

 Prints `3` and `8`

 You can also write function pointers or functors using `writeVariable`.
-The function's parameters and return type must be supported by the library.
+The function's parameters and return type must be supported by `readVariable` and `writeVariable`.

 `writeVariable` supports `std::function` and basic function pointers or references.